Swap the operating system of any remote Linux server by the one of your choice

 This article can make it look manual and complex but in practice it is a relatively simple three steps process.

-Thanks to this method, this website is proudly hosted on a cheap 2GB of RAM VPS running on NetBSD.
-Thanks for reading.
+This website used to be hosted on a cheap 2GB of RAM VPS running on NetBSD installed using this method.

 Contact me through private messages on unitedbsd.com for any comments, requests or corrections.